UNINETTSigma2/documentation/jobs/choosing-memory-settings.md

 #SBATCH --mem-per-cpu=3500M
 ```

-And gradually reduce it until your job fails with `oom-kill` ("oom" is short for "out of memory"):
+And gradually reduce it until your job fails with `oom-kill` ("**oom**" or "**OOM**" is short for "out of memory"):
 ```
-slurm_script: line 11: 33333 Killed ./mybinary
-slurmstepd: error: Detected 1 oom-kill event(s) in step 997857.batch cgroup.
+slurmstepd: error: Detected 1 oom_kill event in StepId=10404708.batch.
-Some of your processes may have been killed by the cgroup out-of-memory handler.
+Some of the step tasks have been OOM Killed.
 ```

 Or you start with a very conservative estimate and you gradually increase until
 the job is not stopped.

 Then you also know.
-But there are more elegant ways to find this out (see
+But there are more elegant ways to figure this out (see
 options above).